jakobkreft/ActionPi/README.md

 ## Conclusion

-With ActionPi you can transform your Raspberry Pi into an action camera.
-You can even use it underwater with the use of the magnet.
-Or simply use your phone or any web browser to control the camera.
+Transform your Raspberry Pi into a versatile action camera with ActionPi, whether for underwater use with a magnet or controlled via any web browser.

 ## Contributing

-Contributions to improve Underwater ActionPi are welcome.
+We welcome any contributions to improve ActionPi.
 Feel free to open an issue or submit a pull request.